kboroz/Newsly/README.md

-# This project is part of the OpenCampus course:

-"From LLMs to AI Agents" (https://edu.opencampus.sh/course/563)
+# Course Project: "From LLMs to AI Agents" (https://edu.opencampus.sh/course/563)

 The goal is a dynamic news assistant that not only fetches news from Deutschlandfunk but also processes it intelligently.